seenons/seenons-be-assignment/README.md

 - Postal codes: Must be within the 0000 to 9999 range.
 - The application does not need to consider timezones for simplicity.
 - Waste streams: Must correspond to a predefined record in list of valid streams.
-- Service provider: Must corresponde to a prefedined record in a list of service providers.
+- Service provider: Must correspond to a predefined record in a list of service providers.

 ### Specific Use Case Requirements